dtrezise/ai-workflow-systems/README.md

 <img src="images/flows/prism_multimodal.png" width="100%"/>

 <p align="center"><sub>
-Extension of the Prism system into animated video formats.
-Books are translated into visual narratives with color-coded Prism subtitles, enabling read-along experiences that reinforce vocabulary recognition, pronunciation, and comprehension at each reading level.
+Extension of the Prism system into animated formats with color-coded subtitle systems, enabling multimodal read-along experiences that reinforce vocabulary recognition and comprehension.
 </sub></p>

 ---

-Beyond printed books, the Prism system is designed to extend into a **multimodal learning environment**:
+Beyond printed books, the system extends into a **multimodal learning platform**:

-- **Books → Animated Video Adaptations**
+- **Books → Animated Adaptations**
-  Each story can be translated into short-form or episodic animated content
+  Stories translate into short-form or episodic visual content

 - **Color-Coded Subtitles (Prism Levels)**
-  Words are visually tagged by reading level, reinforcing recognition and progression
+  Words are tagged by level to reinforce recognition and progression

-- **Read-Along Learning Experience**
+- **Read-Along Experiences**
-  Young readers can follow along with guided pacing, combining visual, auditory, and textual input
+  Combines visual, auditory, and textual input for guided learning

-- **Instructional Support Layer**
+- **Instructional Integration**
-  Enables parent, teacher, or self-guided learning workflows using the same structured vocabulary system
+  Supports parent, teacher, and self-guided learning workflows

-This transforms the system from a publishing pipeline into a **scalable literacy platform**, where content can be consumed across formats while maintaining consistent educational structure.
+This transforms the system from a publishing pipeline into a **scalable literacy platform** spanning multiple formats.

+---

+### Key Insights

+* Academic structure directly shapes creative output
+* Vocabulary functions as a primary narrative constraint
+* The system scales from single books to full series ecosystems
+* Enables guided reading through structured language progression
+* Demonstrates integration of database systems, pedagogy, and narrative design

 ---